Stocks jump higher as White House delays tariffs on key Chinese imports

 CLICK HERE TO GET THE FOX BUSINESS APP

-Market benchmarks in London and Frankfurt fell, while Shanghai and Tokyo closed down.
+Market benchmarks in London and Frankfurt ended the day higher, while Shanghai and Tokyo closed down.
 Hong Kong's main index lost 2.1 percent as pro-democracy protesters crowded into the territory's airport for a second day.